What is a Lip lift?

 As soon as your Lip lift procedure is over you will be able to leave the office and go home to recover.

-For either type of Lip Lift, soft foods should be eaten for the first few days.
-You may return to work 3-4 days after surgery, but you will still be swollen and your mouth will still feel tight for the first few weeks.
+For either type of Lip lift, soft foods should be eaten for the first few days.
+You may return to work 3 - 4 days after surgery, but you will still be swollen and your mouth will still feel tight for the first few weeks.
 The sutures that I use are dissolvable, so you do not have to return to the office to have them removed.
-Swelling will go down dramatically within 1-2 weeks and by the end of one month, the majority of all swelling will be gone.
+If you have traveled from out of state, my requirement is to stay in Baltimore the night of your surgery.
+Swelling will go down dramatically within 1 - 2 weeks.
+By the end of one month, the majority of all swelling will be gone.
+At four months post op, all swelling should be settled and the position of the lips is your final result.

-If patients still experience redness near the incision location after a couple of weeks, these these patients are asked to apply a small amount of over the counter steroid creme for a short period of time.
-Dr. Rodriguez has performed hundreds of Lip Lifts and in all the cases, the redness of the scar will subside!
+During the first two weeks post op, you will likely experience redness near the incision location.
+If redness exists beyond two weeks, patients are asked to apply a small amount of over the counter steroid cream.
+The scar incision under the nose will eventually fade with time.
+Dr. Rodriguez has performed hundreds of Lip lifts and in all the cases, the redness of the scar will subside!

 While the lip lift is generally well-tolerated with good results, there are possible risks and complications you should be aware of including, but not limited to: